Updated on: 13 April 2026

 Critical Deadlines and Compliance Requirements

-The Master Settlement Agreement establishes a series of fixed procedural deadlines that govern eligibility, funding, and documentation, creating one of the most tightly regulated compliance frameworks in recent MDL history.
+The Master Settlement Agreement established a series of fixed procedural deadlines governing eligibility, funding, and documentation, creating one of the most tightly regulated compliance frameworks in recent MDL history.
+All registration and funding windows closed by March 2025.

 Court Oversight and Final Approval